 We employed a two-stage sampling design (Cochrane 1977) to generate juvenile standing stock estimates by species and age class for the Coquitlam River study area.
-The first stage consisted of a single-pass snorkeling count at each of the 12 index sites 2007-2014 that are sampled each year with another 12 index sites added in 2014.
+The first stage consisted of a single-pass snorkeling count at each of the 12 index sites 2007-2014 that are sampled each year with another 12 index sites added in 2014 increasing the sites surveyed 2014-2015 to 24.
 The second stage consisted of conducting mark-recapture experiments at a subsample of these sites to quantify snorkeling detection probability.
 Fish abundance at each site was estimated by expanding the observed number of fish by the estimate of detection probability (global mean across all mark-recapture sites in all years for each species/size class).
-The abundance of fish in the remaining length of the Coquitlam River study area that was not sampled (i.e., total stream length $-\Sigma$ stream length index sites 1-12) was estimated based on estimates of the mean and variance in fish density for the sampled sites.
+The abundance of fish in the remaining length of the Coquitlam River study area that was not sampled (i.e., total stream length $-\Sigma$ stream length ${index \ sites \ 1-12}$) was estimated based on estimates of the mean and variance in fish density for the sampled sites.
 Total standing stock estimate for the study area was the sum of estimates for sampled and unsampled stream lengths.